keyboard - PS/2 keyboard driver

 Header: src/kernel/include/kernel/keyboard.h Source: src/kernel/arch/i386/drivers/keyboard.c

-A layered, SMP-ready PS/2 keyboard driver.
-Handles IRQ 1, decodes scan-code set 1 (including e0/e1 prefixes and make/break separation), tracks modifier state, and routes cooked bytes to either a per-task SPSC ring or a global fallback ring.
+A layered PS/2 keyboard driver.
+It handles IRQ 1, decodes scan-code set 1 (including e0/e1 prefixes and make/break separation), tracks modifier state, delivers cooked bytes to focused tasks, supports raw diagnostic mode, and provides deterministic in-kernel injection hooks for kbtest.

 This document describes the post-rewrite driver landed for slice #5 of the feat/tty-multitasking follow-up roadmap.
 It replaces the older single- state-flag implementation that suffered from “sticky e0”, an unsynchronised SPSC ring race, and a tearing slot table - see “Why the rewrite” below.